Yaar? (film): Plot

 Rajaram and his wife Lakshmi is a rich couple but without a children.
 Their friend Manikkam persuades them to adopt a baby whose mother just died at childbirth.
 The kid is said to be evil haunted.
 It also kills an assistant who tries to save Rajaram as per the instructions of Kolli malai Swamy.

 They name the child Raja.
 As Raja grows up he becomes more evil.
 Raja is in love with Manikkam's daughter Devi, but she is in love with military officer Jagan.
 Devastated by this, Raja tries to lure Devi and seduce her.
 But knowing this Jagan becomes furious at Devi and hates her.
 Devi to prove herself visits temple and does spiritual remedies.
 Jagan's friend VV Janardhan insists Jagan that Raja is an evil spirit and he needs to be killed as soon as he turns a monster.

 Jagan, Janarthanan and Rajaram visits Kolli hills swamy but and knows the idea of killing Raja.
 But Rajaram and Janarthanan were killed during the journey.
 When Raja tries to seduce a girl, Jagan interferes in his way and assaults him.
 When Jagan is defeated by devilish Raja, Devi who is in the form of goddess stabs Raja and kills him.

-Cast

-Additionally, Rajinikanth made a cameo appearance as himself, Disco Shanti played an extended cameo as Raja's love interest, also A. K. Veerasamy, Kovai Mani, Nellai Sarathi and T. K. S. Natarajan play supporting roles respectively.